Page images

 Or,

-ALMIGHTY and everlasting God, we are taught by thy
+God, we are taught by the

-beginning at the Verse.
+of beginning at the Verse.
 And the Gospel ended, shall be sung or said the Creed following, the people still standing, as before.

-Believe in one God the Father Almighty, Maker of heaven and earth, And of all¶ things visible and invisible:
+Believe in one God the Father Almighty, Maker of heaven and earth, And of things visible and invisible:

-Then shall the Priest return to the Lord's Table, and begin the Offertory, saying one or more of these Sentences following, as he thinketh most convenient in his discretion.
+Then shall the Priest return to the Lord's Table, and begin the Offertory, saying one or more of these Sentences following, as he thinketh

-ET your light so shine before men, that they may see your good works, and glo rify your Father which is in heaven.
+fore men, that they may see your good works, and glo rify your Father which is in heaven.
 St. Matthew v.

 « PreviousContinue »